• Facebook

 Process shots of glaze being made and poured over ham.

-• You can use fresh, frozen concentrate or canned pineapple juice; they all work well in this recipe.
+• You can use fresh, frozen concentrate or canned pineapple juice.
+They all work well in this recipe.

 • Use freshly ground nutmeg if you can, the flavor is way superior to ground bottled nutmeg.
 You can buy whole nutmegs and grate them yourself on a microplane grater.

-A ham coated in glaze in a baking pan.
+Pork coated and in a baking pan.

 Recipe FAQs